iBind KYC

 Tests as audit evidence

-- 0185% unit test coverage across both CIP and DCID
+- 0385% unit and 60% widget test coverage across CIP and DCID

 The numbers, after the dust settled.